This strawberry banana smoothie bowl is a creamy, thick vegan smoothie bowl to start the day with vitamins and nutrients.

 This is the easiest recipe ever to start the day with a healthy breakfast.

 All you need to make a thick, creamy smoothie bowl are 3-ingredients:

-- Frozen ripe banana – peel, cut in chunks, and place in an airtight container in the freeze the day before.
+- Frozen Ripe Bananas – peel, cut them in chunks, and place them in an airtight container in the freezer the day before.

 Let me share with you how to proceed based on the option you choose.

 In A Blender

 First, place the frozen fruits and half milk in the blender.
 Start blending at low speed to form a sort of fruit crumble.

 Now add the remaining milk and blend until smooth using the blender tamper tool to push down the fruits into the jug’s center.

 It takes a few minutes to come together.
 You can add more almond milk if the blade has difficulties bringing the ingredients together.